Supporting an unwell employee

-Employers have a legal duty to make reasonable adjustments for a member of staff who has disclosed that they have a mental health problem, or other disability.
+Employers have a legal duty to make reasonable adjustments for a member of staff who has disclosed that they have a longstanding mental health problem or other disability.
 The Equality Act provides disabled employees with appropriate protection by requiring employers to take appropriate action.
 The Act defines disability as “someone who has a healthcare condition that has lasted for a year or more and interferes with day to day ”.
-Typically, when it comes to mental health problems, these are small, inexpensive changes, such as more regular catch-ups with managers to help manage workload, change of workspace, working hours, or breaks.
+Typically, when it comes to mental health problems, reasonable adjustments are small, inexpensive changes, such as more regular catch-ups with managers to help manage workload, change of workspace, working hours, or breaks.
 Even if someone is not disabled in accordance with the definition within the Equality Act, making reasonable adjustments makes good sense and is what any good employer would do.

 - Schedule one-on-one time with the employee on a regular basis.
 This time can be used to discuss work performance and to enquire about their wellbeing.
-People who are unwell will feel more supported to be open about their illness as long as they feel that they will not be stigmatised or treated unfairly
+People who are unwell often feel more supported to be open about their illness as long as they feel that they will not be stigmatised or treated unfairly

 - Providing a quiet, private and secure place for a person to take any medication or to be alone if they need to can be very helpful

 - With the employee’s express permission, you may request medical reports or advice from their medical team.
 If you have access to occupational health, then you should ask for their advice for health-related difficulties which appear to offer no easy solution

-- Consider restriction of unsupervised access to dangerous drugs at times of high risk to minimise opportunities to remove them from the workplace for self-administration
+- Consider restriction of unsupervised access to dangerous drugs at times of high risk; this will minimise the opportunity for an individual to appropriate them for self-administration